milankinen/stanga/README.md

 })
 ```

-Note that `counter$` is a model (containing model's state observable) that
+Note that `counter$` is a model that can be passed to child component directly
-can be passed to child component directly. `Counter` component expects the
+as a model driver. `Counter` component expects the model to be an integer
-model to be an integer (counter's value) so we need to get the value by
+(counter's value) so we need to get the value by using lens (should be nothing
-using lens (should be nothing new here, huh?).
+new here, huh?).

 #### Extracting values from the lifted sinks